Keyframer: Empowering Animation Design using Large Language Models: User Study Results

-\textit{Holistic prompting} was observed with 4 of the 13 users, with each user using this strategy during the second activity in particular \footnote{We believe holistic prompting may have been more popular in the second activity because the illustration lended itself to more sequenced-based animation compared to Activity 1, with users specifying how items in the scene should respond to the rocket lifting off.}.
-With holistic prompting, users specified the behavior of multiple items simultaneously, often defining expected coordination or timing between elements in a single prompt (as shown on the right in Figure \ref{fig:decomposed-holistic} where EP11 specified how the rocket, exhaust, and cloud should move in one prompt).
-Software engineer EP4 described this strategy by sharing, ``It’s like sculpting.
-It was probably easier to try and get the rough shape of it all at the very beginning, and then fine tune the details versus trying to tell it cut by cut.''
-Participants EP1 and EP11 used holistic prompting because they believed it was necessary to have items to move simultaneously, rather than one after another.
-Participant EP10 also saw this strategy as a time saving step, describing how he would use the initial generated design to do further refinement in the properties editor.
+In contrast, \textit{holistic prompting} was observed with 4 of the 13 users, with each user using this strategy during the second activity in particular\footnote{We believe holistic prompting may have been more popular in the second activity because the illustration lent itself to sequenced-based animation, e.g., specifying how items in the scene should respond to the rocket lifting off.}.
+With holistic prompting, users specified the behavior of multiple items simultaneously in a single prompt, as shown on the right in Figure \ref{fig:decomposed-holistic}.
+Software engineer EP4 described this strategy by comparing it to sculpting: ``It was probably easier to try and get the rough shape of it all at the very beginning [in a single prompt], and then fine tune the details versus trying to tell it [the LLM] cut by cut.''
+The other 3 participants used holistic prompting to save time or because they felt it was necessary for having items move simultaneously.
+However, by revising the same underlying prompt, users run the risk of overriding desired behavior.

-However, one challenge with holistic prompting was that in reprompting for multiple items to be animated at once, users run the risk of overriding desired behavior, as the temperature of the LLM requests was set to enable slight variations with the same prompt.
-This led users like EP5 to ask if it were possible to lock in certain parts of the code to prevent from being overwritten on regeneration.

-In summary, the predominant use of decomposed prompting suggests that \system enabled users to iteratively refine their designs through sequential prompting, rather than having to consider their entire design upfront.
-However, users that employed holistic prompting found a one-shot approach could effectively reduce time to generate by enabling more of the scene to be animated at once.